 Root Canal Alternatives: Implant vs Partial Denture vs Bridge

-- Implant – an implant is the best replacement for a tooth.
+- Zirconia Implant – a non-metal zirconia implant is the best replacement for a tooth.
 Most of the time, implants cannot be placed immediately after removing a root canal because of the damage and infection caused to the bone by the root canal tooth.
 Root canal removal followed by a bone graft and platelet rich fibrin treatment will be necessary followed by a 3-6 month healing period.
 After the healing period typically a dental implant can be placed by a dental implant surgeon.

-Both are a good option, but metal free Zirconia Implants may be better near the front of the mouth because they are natural or tooth colored and more cosmetic.
+Both are a good options, but metal free zirconia implants may be better near the front of the mouth because they are natural or tooth colored and more cosmetic.
 Gum tissue will also never look dark or metallic around zirconia implants.
 If you are a clencher or grinder, titanium implants may be better.
-If you need a large implant bridge such as All on 4 dental implants, titanium implants may be better.
+If you need a large implant bridge such as all on 4 dental implants, titanium implants may be better.

-Dentists who remove root canals can be difficult to find.
+Biological dentists who remove root canals can be difficult to find.
 Especially dentists who remove root canals carefully and properly.
 Not all root canal removals are the same.
-The Root can removal dentists needs to evaluate the tooth, remove it carefully and finally clean and repair any and all damage to the underlying bone and gum.
+The holistic dentist needs to evaluate the tooth, remove it carefully and finally clean and repair any and all damage to the underlying bone and gum.
 Root canal teeth are dead.
 Dead teeth are brittle and can break into little pieces and be difficult to remove.
 Removal of a root canal tooth is a lot more difficult than removal of a regular tooth.
-The best strategy is to remove the root canal by taking out the roots one at a time.
+The best strategy is to remove the tooth by taking out the roots one at a time.
 Once the roots are removed, the dentist can evaluate the root canal extraction site for bone damage, cysts and bacterial and fungal infection.
 The dentist will need to remove the PDL, any cysts, remove any dead bone, clean all the bacterial and fungal infections.
-Once the root canal site has been treated, a natural bone graft can be placed to facilitate new and healthy bone growth back into the extraction site.
-Holistic root canal removal protocol and biological root canal with ozone.
+Once the extraction site has been treated, a natural bone graft can be placed to facilitate new and healthy bone growth back into the extraction site.